1. Any member of an EAF Affiliated Society or Club may submit an entry, but only through their Society or Club.

 Selection and Awards

-19. There is no classification of subject matter.
+18. There is no classification of subject matter.

-22. From all the prints and projected digital images accepted an independent EAF panel will select the entries to represent the EAF in the Photographic Alliance of Great Britain's annual Inter-Federation Competition.
+21. From the accepted Prints, an independent EAF panel will select the entries to represent the EAF in the Photographic Alliance of Great Britain's annual Inter-Federation Competition.

 26. The EAF reserve the right to reject any image considered unacceptable for public viewing.